 I teach every subject, and I want them all to love them and learn them in a way that they can do the same when they are moms and dads.
 So we begin every subject with the same prayer:

 O Lord Jesus Christ, the Only-Begotten Son of the Eternal Father, You have said, “Without you we can do nothing.”
 In faith, we embrace your words, O Lord, and bow before your goodness.
-Help us to love ________ (math, Latin, history, etc…), to see the beauty in _________ , and to learn well the ____________ we are about to begin for your own glory.
+Help us to learn our ________ (math, Latin, history, etc…) well, to see the beauty in _________ , and to love the study of ____________ we are about to begin for your own glory.
 In Jesus Christ name we pray, Amen.

 This is a modified version of a historic prayer the Church has used to pray before beginning work.
 We use it to ask God to help us in our studies, to remind ourselves of our dependence on God in our studies, and to form in us the desire to love, see the beauty in, and to want to learn well whatever subject God has put before us.